-Al.com reported that Heidi Todd, 4, was found alive in Riverside, Alabama.
+Al.com reported that the young girl, 4, was found alive in Riverside, Alabama.
 An officer said police were checking a car located in a parking lot on Highway 78 near Depot Street when he noticed a man sleeping with a little girl.

-The little girl, later identified as Todd, asked to be let out the vehicle.
+The little girl asked to be let out the vehicle.
 When the officer obliged, the sleeping man woke up and drove off.
 The suspect was driving a blue sedan with an Illinois tag, according to the newspaper.

 As CrimeOnline previously reported, Todd disappeared Tuesday after an intruder entered her Charleston home.
 The girl’s mother was found brutally beaten and described the attacker as a “skinny” Hispanic male, 25 to 30 years of age, with short hair.